Christabelle Borg

 Christabelle Borg (born 28 April 1992), sometimes known as simply Christabelle, is a Maltese singer, songwriter, and television presenter.
-She represented Malta in the Eurovision Song Contest 2018 in Lisbon, Portugal, with the song "Taboo", but failed to qualify to the final, finishing in 13th place with 101 points".
+She represented Malta in the Eurovision Song Contest 2018 in Lisbon, Portugal, with the song "Taboo", but failed to qualify for the final, finishing in 13th place with 101 points.

 Early life

-Borg was born on 1992 in Mġarr.
+Borg was born on 1992 in Mġarr village in the Northern Region of Malta.
 She later studied music at Mount St. Mary's College, graduating in 2014.
 Afterwards, she studied accounting at the University of Malta and graduated with a Master's degree in 2015.

 Career

 Borg began her career as a teenager, hosting the Maltese television shows Teen Trouble and Teen Traffic.
 In 2005 she tried to represent Malta in the Junior Eurovision Song Contest 2005 with the song "Going wild".
 In 2014, Borg took part in Malta Eurovision Song Contest 2014 with the song "Lovetricity", placing eighth in the final.
 She returned to the competition in 2015 with the song "Rush" and 2016 with the song "Kingdom", placing second and fourth, respectively.

 In 2018, she returned to Malta Eurovision Song Contest for the fourth time with the song "Taboo", winning the competition.
 She represented Malta in the Eurovision Song Contest 2018 in Lisbon, Portugal.